Our Story

 60 Years Of Tee-rific Tradition!

-In early 1955, some gentleman at Flint Golf Club began discussing the idea that there should be another private golf club in the Flint area since the demand for membership at the Flint Country Club was already greater than the facilities available.
+In early 1955, some gentlemen at Flint Golf Club began discussing the idea that there should be another private golf club in the Flint area since the demand for membership at the Flint Country Club was already greater than the facilities available.
 In late 1955/early 1956, a group of five gentlemen met at Chuck Kelly's house in Flint to start the wheels in motion of building another private golf course and club.
 These five gentlemen were Chuck Kelly, Homer Strahle, Bill Gregor, Ed Titus,Vic Ryden and attorney Bob MacDonald.
 Sixty-five stockholders, with an investment of $2500.00 each for a share of stock, became known as Warwick Realty.
 Warwick Realty was determined to attract as many members as possible to invest money in a golf course and development of land around such a course

 Various lands, parcels and existing golf courses were investigated.
 Vic Ryden approached Pete Sharp who was attempting to develop an area in Grand Blanc known as the Lenz farm; two houses were planned to be built on the north end of the property consisting of 320 acres